MaxLeiter/maxleiter.com/posts/hackernews-sites.md

 ## The stats:

 Of the 721 top level comments, 692 contained links and were analyzed at the time of writing.
 I only looked at the first link in a comment, timed out after 30 seconds, and skipped invalid/self-signed certificates.
+Also not that none of the categories are exclusive &mdash; sites can count towards multiple stats.

 #### Some fun ones: